TheAxeC/ical-kuleuven/README.md

 An nodejs application to create an iCalendar file for KULeuven (University of Leuven).

+Dependencies can be installed by running ` npm install ` from the root directory.

 Creating the ical file can be done by running:
 ``` node src/ical/create_ical.js ```